arpankg/ctci-python-solutions/README.md

 | 17.25 | Word Rectangle | ❌ |
 | 17.26 | Sparse Similarity | ❌ |

+**If you find this useful, a Github star would be much appreciated!!**  ⭐ ⭐ ⭐

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue to discuss what you want to change.